CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 - Refactor the UI to use Material UI for consistent styling and improved user experience.
 - Ability for users to edit their goals generated by AI and save them to the database.
 - Ability to continue the conversation about a particular goal and save any notes or updates.
+- Goal tracking and analytics to help users stay on track and motivated.

 ### Conclusion

-Overall I have really enjoyed working with Cloudflare's serverless platform.
-As I continue to explore Cloudflare’s capabilities, I’m excited to see how I they can support future projects.
+This project was a great way to get introduced to Cloudflare products.
+Overall I have really enjoyed working with their serverless platform and will likely choose it again to support future endeavors.

 ### Repos